J-Mara/Cyber_Final/README.md

 Link to our Slides presentation: https://docs.google.com/presentation/d/1CqIaGt_E0U4ZZw52E8QZOd5UYJeimNgTgbVvbTkd-HA/edit?usp=sharing.

+Link to download our virtual machine (with project installed): https://drive.google.com/file/d/1m411BEUqBFGYlfM-qyO06kDmAeo2lHrt/view?usp=sharing

+Instructions: open the terminal.
+Input cd Downloads/'Cybersecurity Project', input . linux_venv/bin/activate, and input make.
+Then open firefox and go to http://127.0.0.1:5000/login.
+If you need to install any tools to complete these challenges, the sudo password is 123.

 Daily log:
 -----
 1/4/22:
 Maret Rudin-Aulenbach: I removed the XSS injection and replaced it with looking at Session cookie information through Inspect Element and the Network tab.
 I also did a lot of bug fixing on that (for some reason if I add too much information to session it is no longer encrypted in base64, despite not being over the 4kb limit; not sure why, and I couldn't figure it out).
-And I worked on our slides, added an admin login requirement to access the home page, and finished the virtual machine.
+And I finished our slides, added an admin login requirement to access the home page, and finished the virtual machine.

 12/22/21:
 Maret Rudin-Aulenbach: I got the XSS injection mostly working (it prints the cookie name, rather than the cookie values, to an alert).
 I'm currently working on fixing that and I also worked on the slideshow.